reiryuki/Audio-Wizard-DTSX-Ultra-Asus-Zenfone-6-Magisk-Module/README.md

 - https://t.me/androidryukimodsdiscussions/3107

 ## Bug Report
-- https://t.me/androidryukimodsdiscussions/2618 (not following this, will be closed immediately)
+- https://t.me/androidryukimodsdiscussions/2618 (not following this, issues will be closed immediately)

 ## Credits and contributors
 - t.me/ZF6_Dev